 A palliative care specialist can help if you’re dealing with side effects from your cancer or its treatment.
 Palliative care isn’t the same as hospice.
 It focuses on relieving or preventing symptoms so that you’re more comfortable.

 Metastatic breast cancer support groups are places to meet and learn from other people who’ve been on the same journey.
-Your cancer hospital may offer support groups, or you can find one through an organization like the American Cancer Society.
-A support group can make you feel less alone.
+Your cancer hospital may offer support groups, or you can find one through an organization like the

 Support is also available online.
 You’ll find groups on social media sites, or through websites like: